-52. The board secretary shall serve as an interface between the Board and Management and shall support the Board chair in ensuring the smooth functioning of the Board.
-The Board Secretary shall advise the Board on matters relating to' statutory duties of the directors under the law, disclosure obligations, and company law regulations as well as on matters of corporate governance requirements and effective board processes.
+38. The Board Secretary shall serve as an interface between the Board and Management and shall support the Chairperson in ensuring the smooth functioning of the Board.
+The Board Secretary shall advise the Board on matters relating to statutory duties of the directors under the law, disclosure obligations, and company law regulations as well as on matters of corporate governance requirements and effective Board processes.

-The Board Secretary shall ensure that directors are provided with complete adequate and timely information prior to Board meetings.

-The Secretary shall be appointed by the directors for such term and remunerations they may think fit, and may be removed by the board, but without prejudice to any claim for damages for breach of any contract of service with the regulated financial institution.
+The Board Secretary shall ensure that directors are provided with complete, adequate and timely information prior to Board meetings.
+The Secretary shall be appointed by the directors for such term and remunerations they may think fit, and may be removed by the Board, but without prejudice to any claim for damages for breach of any contract of service with the Regulated Financial Institution.